wadelau/GWA2/perl/readme.md

 YaST for openSuSE.

+# Features
-# First success with database access
-with GWA2 in Perl was made on
-Sun Jan  1 22:59:36 CST 2017
+First success with Database access with GWA2 in Perl was made on Sun Jan  1 22:59:36 CST 2017

 # More